Teams and Enterprise Migration Guide

 Exporting data from another password manager will be different for each solution, and in some cases may be a bit tricky.
 Use one of our Import & Export Guides for help, for example with exporting from Lastpass or 1Password.

 Gathering a full export of your data may require assigning shared folders or items to a single user for export, or performing multiple exports between users with appropriate permissions.
-Additionally, exported data may include personal data alongside shared/organizational data, so be sure to remove personal items from the export file before importing to Bitwarden.
+Additionally, exported data may include individually-owned data alongside shared/organizational data, so be sure to remove individual items from the export file before importing to Bitwarden.

 We recommend paying special attention to the location of the following types of data during export: